TerenceTamuka/handy-man-services-fullstack-project/README.md

 Admins can add new services (like Painting, Assembling, Packing) with relevant details (price, description, featured image) and manage existing services.
 Similarly, they can manage bookings, approve pending bookings, and modify or cancel them as needed.

+Non-technical users (such as business managers or customer service representatives) can use the Django admin interface to manage services and bookings without needing to understand the underlying code.
+The admin panel’s auto-generated forms make it simple to add, edit, or delete entries, significantly reducing the learning curve.

 - *__Database Intergration:__*
 ![Django full site Administration Page](static/images/django-site-administration.png)